-Measures.
-Following the multi-stage item development process described above, initial pools of items for each construct were included for rating by teachers.
-Specifically, the Disruptive scale included 9 items such as disturbs others, calls out, and interrupts teacher; the Oppositional scale included 11 items such as uncooperative, argues with teacher, and breaks rules; and the Interpersonal Conflict scale contained 11 items such as insults peers, argues with other students, and difficulty resolving conflicts.
-Teachers were instructed to rate the target student's behavior over the previous 5 school days using a 7-point scale ranging from not a problem to serious problem for all three scales.
-Although Likert scales have been used in previous DBR-MIS research (e.g., Volpe & Briesch, 2012, 2015), respondents have typically been asked to rate the frequency with which a behavior was observed (i.e. did not occur, occurred always).
+Although Likert-type scales have been used in previous DBR-MIS research (e.g., Volpe & Briesch, 2012, 2015), respondents have typically been asked to rate the frequency with which a behavior was observed (i.e., did not occur or occurred always).
 One of the difficulties in using a frequency scaling method to assess externalizing problem behaviors, however, is that it does not account for the intensity of the behavior, which is an important dimension for disruptive, defiant, or aggressive behaviors.
 For example, a student might only physically aggress upon a peer on one occasion; however, this would still be considered to be a highly problematic behavior.
-By asking the teacher to rate the degree to which s/he believed that the behavior was a problem, it was believed that perceptions of both frequency and intensity would be incorporated into one rating.
+By asking the teacher to rate the degree to which he or she believed that the behavior was a problem, it was believed that perceptions of both frequency and intensity would be incorporated into one rating.

 Procedures.
-Local coordinators (e.g., school psychologist, principals) forwarded an email containing a link to an online Qualtrics rating form to teachers who agreed to participate.
-The first page of the online rating form included instructions for identifying the target student for rating using an embedded random number generator.
-Specifically, the teacher was instructed to rate the student on his/her alphabetical class roster who corresponded with a randomly-generated number between 1 and 20 (if fewer than 20 students were in the class, the teacher continued counting from the top of the roster).
-This approach ensured teachers did not select only students with significant behavioral concerns, which could potentially restrict score variance.
-Each teacher conducted ratings for only one student in order to yield independent observations suitable for EFA.
-In addition to item ratings, each teacher provided demographic information about the student and himself/herself in the online rating form.
-All information was automatically stored in Qualtrics and exported as a SPSS data file suitable for analysis.
+Local coordinators (e.g., school psychologist and principals) forwarded an email containing a link to an online Qualtrics rating form to teachers who agreed to participate.
+The first page of the online rating form included instructions for identifying the target student for rating, using an embedded random number generator.
+Specifically, the teacher was instructed to rate the student on his or her alphabetical class roster, who corresponded with a randomly generated number between 1 and 20 (if fewer than 20 students were in the class, the teacher continued counting from the top of the roster).
+This approach ensured that teachers did not select only students with significant behavioral concerns, which could potentially restrict score variance.
+Each teacher conducted ratings for only one student to yield independent observations suitable for EFA.
+In addition to item ratings, each teacher provided demographic information about the student and himself or herself in the online rating form.
+All information was automatically stored in Qualtrics and exported as an SPSS data file suitable for analysis.

 Data analysis.
-Although EFA is traditionally used in scale development to identify latent constructs which explain item-level variance, EFA served a different purpose in the present study.
+Although EFA is traditionally used in scale development to identify latent constructs that explain itemlevel variance, EFA served a different purpose in the present study.
 Individual latent constructs were identified a priori and items were mapped on to these constructs following the aforementioned iterative multistage item-development process.
-Prior to EFA, inter-item correlations within each scale were evaluated to identify the potential for multicollinearity.
-When inter-item correlation coefficients exceeded .90, one item within the pair was selected for exclusion based on CAP and SAP feedback.
+Prior to EFA, interitem correlations within each scale were evaluated to identify the potential for multicollinearity.
+When interitem correlation coefficients exceeded .90, one item within the pair was selected for exclusion based on CAP and SAP feedback.

 EFA was then performed for each scale to identify items that were most representative of the latent construct.
 Given that items were developed to measure a single construct, each DBR-MIS scale would ideally consist of items that loaded highly on a single factor.
-Principal Axis Factoring (PAF) was used to extract factors because it is more robust to violations of multivariate normality than other methods of extraction (Fabrigar et al., 1999).
+Principal Axis Factoring (PAF) was used to extract factors because it is more robust to violations of multivariate normality than other methods of extraction (Fabrigar, Wegener, MacCallum, & Strahan, 1999).
 Parallel analysis (PA; Horn, 1965) was used to identify the optimal number of factors within each scale by computing eigenvalues from multiple sample correlation matrices generated from permutations of raw data.
 Factors with values exceeding the 95th percentile of eigenvalues were considered viable.
-Given that factors were expected to be correlated, direct quartimin rotation was applied in instances in which more than one factor was identified per scale (Costello & Osborne, 2005;

-Fabrigar & Wegener, 2012).
+Given that factors were expected to be correlated, direct quartimin rotation was applied in instances in which more than one factor was identified per scale (Costello & Osborne, 2005; Fabrigar & Wegener, 2012).
 Individual items were selected for continued inclusion in scales after EFA based on factor loadings and base rates.